ITSLeeds/VectorTiles/README.md

 **A FTP client**

-You will need to upload files to your server, usually this is done with a FTP client such as [Filezilla](https://filezilla-project.org/)
+You will need to upload files to your server.
+Usually, this is done with an FTP client such as [Filezilla](https://filezilla-project.org/)

 **GIS Software**

 You will need to project your dataset to `epsg:4326` and convert them into the `.geojson` format.
 This can be done in a wide range of free GIS software such a [QGIS](https://qgis.org/en/site/).
-QGIS is aviaible for Windows, Mac, and Linux.
+QGIS is available for Windows, Mac, and Linux.

 **[openmaptiles](https://github.com/openmaptiles/openmaptiles)**

 If you wish to generate your own basemap tiles, you will need to use **openmaptiles**.
-Alteritvily you can download premade tiles which may be free or may require a one off payment. openmaptiles is aviaible for Windows, Mac, and Linux (see below).
+Alteritvily you can download premade tiles which may be free or may require a one-off payment. openmaptiles is available for Windows, Mac, and Linux (see below).

 **[docker](https://www.docker.com/)**

 **openmaptiles** requires docker.
-Docker is aviaible for Windows, Mac, and Linux.
+Docker is available for Windows, Mac, and Linux.

 ## Part 1: Making Vector Titles